-How can you use the calm down jars?
+How can you use the mindfulness calm down jars?

 Check out my full post on breathing techniques for kiddos here.

-You can also join our Free Resources Library for instant access to the Breathing Card printable, relaxation guides, and free kids yoga lesson plans:
+You can also access our Free Resources Library to download the Breathing Cards printable, kids yoga games, and free kids yoga lesson plans:

 We sometimes shake a calm down jar and place it in the middle of the circle to watch while I ring a singing bowl.